 What has powered Stade Rennais' ability to complement home-grown academy talent with young recruits from elsewhere?
 A big factor is Florian Maurice, as @rich_allen85 explained on the latest Scouted Football Podcast.

 — Scouted Football (@scoutedftbl) March 14, 2022

-Aside from Letang, there has definitely been an increase in focus towards the academy.
+Aside from Letang, there has definitely been an increase in focus on the academy.
 This has come from the appointment of Florian Maurice as technical director of the club.
-Maurice is someone who knows French football inside out, having played for PSG, Marseille and Lyon in the bulk of his career.
+Maurice is someone who knows French football inside out, having played for PSG, Marseille and Lyon for the bulk of his career.

 French football has seen a large influx of talent in recent years, and Rennes have utilised this well thanks to Maurice.
 They have tie-ups with clubs all over the Brittany area and have established links with historically youth-oriented clubs like Le Havre.
 Rennes also work closely with the renowned Clairefontaine academy.